 Does placing monetary resources directly in the hands of mothers improve their bargaining position within the household?
-We explore the extent to which gender-targeted benefits can be used as policy levers to increase women's decision-making power, individual welfare and household investments in children.
-To address this question, we develop and estimate a collective household model with home production using a structural approach.
-We use the exogenous variation induced by Oportunidades on observed household behavior to identify and estimate the Pareto weight which allows us to compute individual welfare money metric indices.
-Within this approach, we evaluate the impact of increasing women's control of non-labor income on the balance of decision-making power and individual welfare within two-parent households.
-We find that participation in Oportunidades increased mothers' bargaining power by almost 24%, associated with a 20% increase in their individual welfare, and with a 25% increase in the domestic production of a child-related public good.
-The counterfactual exercises implemented yield two policy-relevant takeaways.
-First, the Oportunidades program is as effective as alternative cash transfer programs and significantly more effective than wage subsidies at increasing mothers' bargaining, individual welfare and domestic output.
+I develop and estimate a collective household model with home production using a structural approach to identify and estimate the decision-making structure of the household exploiting the exogenous variation induced by Mexico's Oportunidades on household behavior.
+Within this approach, I explore the extent to which gender-targeted benefits can be used as policy levers to increase women's decision-making power, individual welfare and household investments in children.
+I find that participation in Oportunidades increased mothers' bargaining power by almost 24%, associated with a 20% increase in their individual welfare, and with a 25% increase in the domestic production of a childrelated public good.
+The counterfactual exercises implemented yield two policyrelevant takeaways.
+First, the Oportunidades program is as effective as alternative cash transfer programs and significantly more effective than wage subsidies at increasing mothers' bargaining power, individual welfare and domestic output.
 Second, individual-level poverty rates computed using the money metric welfare index here proposed can help improve the program's targeting strategy by accounting for the unequal sharing of resources within households.

-Keywords: Collective model, home production, women's empowerment, individual welfare JEL Classification: D13, J16, O12
+Keywords: Collective model, home production, women's empowerment, individual welfare

+JEL Classification: D13, J16, O12

-[†]Department of Economics, Washington University in St. Louis, MSC 1208-228-308, One Brookings Drive, St. Louis, MO 63130.
-Email: andrea.flores@wustl.edu.
-I am grateful to George-Levi Gayle for his advice and support at every stage of this project.
-I also thank Sanghmitra Gautam, Limor Golan, Robert Pollak, Andrew Shephard and Frederic Vermeulen for insightful discussions and participants at the LACEA-LAMES 2021 Annual Meeting, Empirical Microeconomics Workshop, and 16th Economics Graduate Students' Conference at Washington University in St. Louis for helpful comments and suggestions.
+[†]EPGE Brazilian School of Economics and Finance.
+Praia de Botafogo, 190, 11th Floor, Rio de Janeiro, RJ, 22250-900, Brazil.
+Email: andrea.flores@fgv.br.
+I am extremely grateful to George-Levi Gayle for his advice and support at every stage of this project.
+I also thank Sanghmitra Gautam, Limor Golan, María Hernández-de-Benito, Robert Pollak, Andrew Shephard and Frederic Vermeulen for helpful comments and suggestions.
+Financial support is gratefully acknowledged from the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
 All errors are mine.